wp-plugins/reflex-gallery/readme.txt

 [DEMO](http://wordpress-photo-gallery.com/#gallery)

-Features include:
+Gallery features include:

 - Responsive galleries (works on smart devices)
-- Two gallery types in one (prettyPhoto modal and FlexSlider for mobile devices)
+- Two gallery types in one (prettyPhoto modal pop-up and FlexSlider for mobile devices)
 - Include multiple galleries on a page/post
 - Set the 'sort order' of images in the galleries
 - WordPress ShortCodes for easy content integration